Class-interview-prep/Elasticsearch-Team-3-Project/README.md

  [Click Here](https://github.com/solongocyber/Elasticsearch-Team-3-Project/blob/master/Install%20Nginx.md)

+* Java 8 — which is required by Elasticsearch and Logstash — installed on your server.

 Before you start with this tutorial, make sure you are logged into your server with a user account with sudo privileges or with the root user